SuperOfficeDocs/superoffice-docs/docs/en/dashboard/learn/show-marketing.md

 <!-- markdownlint-disable-next-line MD034 DOCSMD007 -->
 > [!Video https://www.youtube.com/watch?v=lz9rEZI_2SY]

-Here are some examples of different tiles you can add to your mailing or form submission dashboard.
+Study the examples below to get ideas for tiles you can add to your mailing or form submission dashboard.

 ## Example of different tiles for mailings